Droplet Breakup Against an Isolated Obstacle: Results

-We now present an argument to justify the observed value of the power-law exponent $\beta \approx -0.74$ in eqn~(\ref{finalform}).
+We now present an argument to interpret the observed value of the power-law exponent $\beta \approx -0.74$ in eqn~(\ref{finalform}).
+We will show that an exponent of $\beta=-3/4$ corresponds to a conserved geometric quantity during the collision, the minimum height of $A_{\rm small}$.
 Consider droplet-obstacle collisions with fixed velocity, geometry, and fluid properties, but varying $A$.
 In this case, droplet-obstacle collisions on the dividing line in Fig.~\ref{fig:Main} are described by $S_c = (A/\Lambda)^\beta$, where all of the other parameters are subsumed into $\Lambda$ with units of area.
 We can then use eqn~(\ref{symdef}) to rewrite $S_c$ in terms of the two droplet subareas:

 Solving for $A_\text{small}$ gives: